-However, despite the daunting amount of information retained by CRM platforms, they can actually be an aid—not a hindrance—to GDPR CRM compliance if their processes for data collection, storage, and access are customizable.
-For example, popular inbound sales and marketing platform HubSpot offers functionality and resources to support GDPR CRM compliance practices, ensuring all the system's methods for gathering and retaining data are GDPR-approved.
+However, despite the daunting amount of information retained by CRM platforms, they can actually be an aid, not a hindrance to GDPR regulations compliance if their processes for data collection, storage, and access are customizable.
+For example, popular inbound sales and marketing platform HubSpot offers functionality and resources to support GDPR CRM compliance practices, ensuring all the system’s methods for gathering and retaining data abide by GDPR principles.

-Ultimately, we recommend leaning on the expertise of your organization’s legal team and other compliance specialists to ensure you’re meeting the requirements of GDPR CRM compliance.
-But to get you headed in the right direction, here’s an overview of the regulation’s key tenets and a few tips for better positioning your organization to comply.
+Ultimately, we recommend leaning on the expertise of your organization’s legal team and other compliance specialists to ensure you’re meeting the requirements of GDPR compliance.
+But to get you headed in the right direction, here’s an overview of recent changes to GDPR scope along with an overview of the tenets you need to know to achieve compliance.

 One of the most significant aspects of the GDPR is its global reach.
-Any organization—regardless of its geographical location—that processes, stores, or transmits personally identifiable information (PII) must adhere to the GDPR’s standards if it’s collecting the data of EU citizens.
+Any organization regardless of its geographical location that processes, stores, or transmits personally identifiable information (PII) must adhere to the GDPR’s standards if it is collecting the data of EU citizens.
 As a result, maintaining compliance and security everywhere an organization operates is paramount, but most companies do not have the resources necessary for constant global protection, detection, and incident response for the sensitive data they process.
 This is where security providers can fill the gap in an organization’s defenses, and technologies such as tokenization can help simplify the compliance process.